small palace east side steve mellard.

 The site was rediscovered by those intrepid explorers John Lloyd Stevens and Fredrick Catherwood in the 1840’s.
 Exploration, excavation and restoration work have restored a few of the structures to their former glory.

-There are 3 small groups here each with a main palace/temple.
+There are 3 groups each with a main palace/temple.
 They are all oriented a few degrees east of north.
 As is typical with Puuc architecture the walls below the medial molding are plain.
 Above this are intricate geometric designs made from interlocking finished stone.
 The corners are surmounted by beautiful, stacked Chaac (Maya rain god) masks that feature an upward curved snout.

 This style can be seen on the main reconstructed temple at Group 1, the whole group being set upon a raised platform.
 It is also called The Small Palace.
 This is a wonderfully restored one story temple with several entrances.
 The main façade, facing north, has three entrances.
 A large, mosaic of three stacked Chac masks appears over the central entryway.
 Each corner has stacked Chac masks that form free standing towers.
 Geometric motifs are evenly spaced in between and enclosed by bands of drum colonnetts.
 Very impressive!

 share your photos with us